samkit-jain/Make-Me-Do-It/README.md

 Feedback Welcome :)

 NOTE: Reminder would be removed if the device is rebooted or turned off.

-NOTE: APK is added to the main directory by the name 'Make Me Do It.apk'
+NOTE: APK is added to the master branch by the name 'Make Me Do It.apk'